Ervin-Capuno/flutter_ui_final_project/README.md

 ## Getting Started with the Flutter Project
 This guide walks you through setting up and runnin this downloaded Flutter project.

-**1. Download the Project**
+Note: Ensure you must have a git bash installed in your computer **1.
+Download the Project**

 Open your terminal and navigate to the desired directory where you want to clone the project.
 Then, use the following command to clone the project from GitHub: